-‘Game of Thrones’ Season 8: Where Is Jon Snow’s Direwolf?
+‘Game Of Thrones’ Season 8: Where Is Jon Snow’s Direwolf?

 Many fo the direwolves that were handed out to the Stark children in Season 1 of HBO’s Game of Thrones have died.
 Of the six direwolf puppies, only Arya’s (Maisie Williams) and Jon’s (Kit Harington) survive.
 Arya’s wolf, Nymeria, is currently living in the wilds of Westeros.
 Jon’s wolf, Ghost, is supposed to be by his side.
 But, where is Ghost?

-However, the last time Ghost was seen was in Season 6, according to Heavy.
+The last time Ghost was seen was in Season 6, according to Heavy.
 Ghost appeared at Jon’s side after he was resurrected by Melisandre (Carice van Houten).
 Since then, only vocal references to the direwolf have been included in Game of Thrones.

-Ghost has been reportedly filmed scenes or was planned to appear in certain scenes, but these scenes were either cut or removed.
+Ghost has reportedly filmed scenes or was planned to appear in certain scenes, but these scenes were either cut or removed.
 One scene that was filmed was cut, according to Bustle.
 This scene was to be included in Season 7 as Jon bid his direwolf farewell on his way to Dragonstone.
 Ghost was also set to appear in the Battle of the Bastards episode but was cut in favor of showing Wun-Wun, the giant.

 Considering that Episode 1 of Season 8 of Game of Thrones showed Jon getting his first solo ride on one of Daenerys’ (Emilia Clarke) dragons, it stands to reason he would also try to impress her by introducing her to his direwolf.
 However, so far, that has not eventuated.